jts307/TinySearchEngine/crawler/IMPLEMENTATION.md

 # Implementation for crawler

-Detailed pseudo code for each of the objects/components/functions:
-Definition of detailed APIs, interfaces, function prototypes and their parameters,
+## Pseudo code

-The crawler will run as follows:
+The pseudo code for the crawler is as follows:

 execute from a command line as shown in the User Interface parse the command line, validate parameters, initialize other modules